 - Sport activities: aimed at improving grassroots sports provision to tackle threats such as doping and match fixing, and to increase inclusion and promote sport for all

 There are various requirements to fulfil before you apply.

-- You must have registered on the EU Login (formerly called ECAS) and obtained your organisation's unique Participant Identification Code (PIC) which is essential for your application.
+- You must have registered on the EU Login and obtained your organisation's unique Participant Identification Code (PIC) which is essential for your application.
 You can read more about EU Login in the European Commission's manual (3.13 MB).